Singapore Public Holidays 2025: Updated Celebrations & Dates

-Singapore has consistently been ranked as one of the world’s best places to work, live, and start a company.
+Rankers consistently place Singapore among the world’s best places to work, live, and start a company.
 That’s why people from all over the world come to Singapore, creating a diverse community of people with various cultural and religious backgrounds.

-This unique mix has put Singapore on the map as a multi-cultural country with an array of celebrations that are observed through the year.
+This unique mix has put Singapore on the map as a multicultural country with an array of celebrations that are observed throughout the year.

 Key Public Holidays Celebrated in Singapore

-As a nation that celebrates diversity and multi-culturalism, we have public holidays for each of our ethnic groups – Chinese, Malay, Indian, and Eurasian.
-These festivals are considered the main public holidays for Singaporeans, alongside National Day, which falls on August 9 every year, to celebrate the nation’s independence.
+As a nation that celebrates diversity and multiculturalism, we have public holidays for each of our ethnic groups – Chinese, Malay, Indian, and Eurasian.
+Furthermore, these festivals are considered the main public holidays for Singaporeans, alongside National Day, which falls on August 9 every year, to celebrate the nation’s independence.

 Key Public Holidays What is the occasion about?